How to Improve Lone Worker Safety

 - Report to OSHA within 8 hours of accidents that result in fatalities

 - Provide training required by OSHA standards

-- Report to OSHA within 8 hours accidents that result in hospitalization of three or more employees
+- Report to OSHA within eight hours of accidents that result in hospitalization of three or more employees

 - Keep records of work-related accidents, injuries, illnesses, and other causes